 She earned a Project Management Certification from the University of Illinois, Chicago, and a Master Online Teacher Certification from the University of Illinois, Springfield.

 Pamay is a graduate of the acclaimed Second City Conservatory program in Chicago, Illinois, which is an advanced study of improvisational comedy and theatre.
 She has performed as an improviser, comedian, actress and public speaker all over the United States and in West Africa.

-Pamay was chosen as Today’s Chicago Woman’s “Woman to Watch” in 2001, selected as one of the “Top 40 Nigerians under 40 in the USA” in 2005, and was selected as a “40 Under 40” recipient from the EnVest Foundation in 2012, awarding demonstrated excellence in the community through service, charitable giving and strong professional performance.
-Additionally, she serves on the Board of the African Women’s Development Fund (AWDF-USA) and the National Advisory Board of The Haas Center for Public Service at Stanford University, and is a member of Delta Sigma Theta Sorority, Incorporated.
+Pamay was chosen as Today’s Chicago Woman’s “Woman to Watch” in 2001, selected as one of the “Top 40 Nigerians under 40 in the USA” in 2005, and was selected as a 40 under 40 recipient from EnVest in 2012 for demonstrated excellence in community service, charitable giving, and professional performance.

 She was chosen as a 2015 Woman of Influence by the Chicago Business Journal for participation in events focused on mentoring women in various career stages, chosen as an Aspen Ideas Festival Scholar in 2015, and in 2016, she was selected as a Hutchins Scholar which enabled her to attend the Aspen Executive Seminar on leadership, values, and the good society.